Chapter 14. Installing kdump

 Go to the

 Define how much memory should be reserved for

 Some installation options, such as custom Kickstart installations, in some cases do not install or enable

 kdump by default.
-If this is the case on your system, follow the procedure below to install
+If this is your case, follow the procedure below.

 Fulfilled requirements for